howtographql/howtographql/content/backend/graphql-python/5-links-and-voting.md

 <Instruction>

-On the `CreateLink` mutation, return the User in the new created field:
+In the `CreateLink` mutation, return the User in the new created field:

 ```python(path=".../graphql-python/hackernews/links/schema.py")
 # ...code